hugokos/venture_nn/README.md

 # venture_nn
-Neural network analyzing venture capital data

-This Jupyter Notebook is a financial planning tool that uses APIs for portfolio analysis of crypto, stock, and bond allocations
+This Jupyter Notebook is a neural network analyzing venture capital data

 ---